Joseph-François Mangin: Career

-In 1802, Mangin and John McComb Jr. won a design contest to build New York's City Hall.
-The design won out over a field of twenty-five other entries, including one from Benjamin Henry Latrobe – a protegé of Alexander Hamilton's political enemy, Aaron Burr – who would go on to be known as the "Father of American Architecture," but would never design a building in New York City.
-Historian Gerard Koeppel speculates that it this snubbing of an architect from his circle for one from Hamilton's circle which was the cause of the downfall of the Mangin–Goerck Plan.
+In 1802, Mangin and John McComb Jr. entered a competition to design New York's City Hall, which they won.
+Among the twenty-five entries passed over was one submitted by architect Benjamin Henry Latrobe (who would go on to be known as the "Father of American Architecture," but would never design a building in New York City).
+Latrobe was a protegé of Hamilton's political enemy, Aaron Burr, and historian Gerard Koeppel speculates that this snubbing of an architect from Burr's circle was the cause of the downfall of the Mangin–Goerck Plan.

 In 1803, the Common Council ordered some changes in the design.
 McComb supervised the construction of the building and the alternations made to the original design.
 The original cornerstone only listed McComb's name.
 Then in the 1890s, a descendant of McComb erased Mangin's name from the drawing they had submitted for the competition, so as to increase their value.
 In 2003, Mangin's name was added to the cornerstone of City Hall.

 In Spring 1807, Mangin sold his property in New York City and purchased a tract of land 1 mi-square in upstate New York, in Madrid in St. Lawrence County.
 He went to live there, intending it to be his lifelong residence, but returned to the city before the winter was out, getting back his old position as a city surveyor.
 He sought out military contracts, but did not get any.

 After his return to New York City, Mangin designed the First Presbyterian Church on Wall Street (1810), which was rebuilt twice before being taken apart and moved to Jersey City; and the city's original Greek Revival-style St. Patrick's Cathedral (1809-1815) at the corner of Mott and Prince Streets, which was altered after a fire in 1866 into a Gothic parish church, and was elevated to basilica status in 2010.